13 Oct Finding knowledge in the dark

 Imagine a dictionary that is not ordered alphabetically….

 You could perhaps use it to start a fire, but apart from that it would be quite useless unless its words are ordered alphabetically.
 All the information will be there, but it is extremely inaccessible.
 Imagine the frustration knowing that the definition of ‘inchoate’ is somewhere in the book, and you desperately need it to look smart in your next email to your boss, but you simply wouldn’t know where to start looking for it.

-Some knowledge-intensive organizations have the same problem.
+Some knowledge-intensive organisations have the same problem.
 They are filled with extremely knowledgeable individuals, who collectively hold at least as much knowledge as the Oxford dictionary.
-However, this knowledge can only by fully utilized if employees are aware of the location of this knowledge.
+However, this knowledge can only be fully utilized if employees are aware of the location of this knowledge.

 That is 1 day per work week or 1 in every five employees!

 Knowledge management systems can smooth this process by making all the knowledge of the individuals in your organisation instantly findable.
 (If you want to know more about how to do this in your organisations, leave your contact details and we will be in touch)

-How do you find the colleague with the knowledge you need in your organization?
+How do you find the colleague with the knowledge you need in your organisation?